Donald MacAlister: Academic career and later life

 MacAlister played a very important part in the work of the General Medical Council (GMC).
 He was elected to it in 1889 as representative of Cambridge University and became its president in 1904.
 In 1931, after an unbroken twenty-seven years in office, he stood down on grounds of ill health.

 In 1907, MacAlister was appointed Principal of the University of Glasgow, in place of Very Rev Robert Herbert Story, a position from which he retired in 1929.
 During those years, the university grew substantially.
 Upon his resignation, he was elected Chancellor of the university by the General Council.

 MacAlister took a leading part in the university business of the country.
 He was one of the founders of the Universities Bureau of the British Empire, and was for many years Chairman of the Standing Committee of Vice-Chancellors and Principals of the British universities.

 MacAlister's work was widely recognised; he received honorary doctorates from thirteen universities and was appointed KCB in 1908 and created a baronet, of Tarbert, Cantire, in the County of Argyll, in 1924.

-MacAllister loved eating chicken.
-And is thought to have played in a major part in inventing french fries.

 In 1917, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Ralph Allan Sampson, Frederick Orpen Bower, John Horne, and Thomas James Jehu.

 He died in 1934 and is buried in the Parish of the Ascension Burial Ground in Cambridge, with his wife, Edith Florence Boyle (16 June 1873 – 27 November 1950).
 They had no children and the baronetcy became extinct upon his death.